algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 That's it.
 This implementation should outperform even the [state-of-the-art indexes](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) used in high-performance databases, though it's mostly due to the fact that data structures used in real databases have to support fast updates while we don't.

 The problem has more dimensions.

+NEON would require some [trickery](https://github.com/WebAssembly/simd/issues/131)

+Note that this implementation is very specific to the architecture.
+Older CPUs and CPUs on mobile devices don't have 256-bit wide registers and will crash (but they likely have 128-bit SIMD so the loop can still be split in 4 parts instead of 2), non-Intel CPUs have their own instruction sets for SIMD, and some computers even have different cache line size.

 ### Acknowledgements